 You may not think that ‘Santorini’ and ‘budget’ go together.
 Well nether did I until I visited the beautiful Greek Island of Santorini recently.
 Don’t get me wrong, Santorini can be an expensive destination, those cave hotels in the side of Oia do not come cheap and now that it’s so popular with honeymooners there are even more luxuries in Santorini on offer.
 However Santorini has alternative, cheap accommodation, it has lots of free activities, a cheap public bus system and plenty of places to go for happy hour.
 Perfect for a backpacker or holidaymaker on a budget!

 I was in Santorini on a Travel Talk Tour, previous to Santorini we had been in Mykonos and the price of drinks and food there really shocked me because it was expensive!
-Our guide told us at the start of the trip that although Santorini is more visited than Mykonos it’s actually cheaper, this surprised me too, but I was glad to hear it.
+Our guide told us at the start of the trip that although Santorini is more visited than Mykonos, Santorini is actually cheaper than Mykonos!
+This surprised me too, but I was glad to hear it and after visiting both islands I can tell you it’s true!

 Based on my time in Santorini and the helpful knowledge of Marco Polo’s Santorini Guide Book that I took with me, here is how you can visit Santorini on a budget!